Edwards, Francis Theodore WW1

 April 9, 1917 was the start of the Battle for Vimy Ridge.

 Battalion strength was shown as 24 Officers and 644 other ranks.
 From 4:00 AM to 5:30 AM (Zero Hour) the Battalion sustained four casualties: one Officer and three other ranks wounded.
 At precisely 5:30 AM a massive artillery barrage fell on enemy positions and the 21st Cdn Inf Bn following; the 18th and 19th Cdn Inf Bns proceeded to the attack. ”A” Company was on the right, ”B” Company in the centre, ”C” Company on the left, and ”D” Company in support.
 Each Company was three Platoons strong with the surplus Platoons remaining at the Transport Lines.
 At Zero Plus 35 minutes, it was reported that the Black Objective had been gained and everything was going well.
 At this point the Battalion reorganized and at Zero Plus 60 minutes proceeded to move on Red Objective.
 At Zero Plus 105 minutes it had captured Red Objective, which was the Final Objective for the 4th Canadian Infantry Brigade.
 Although some of the Companies encountered stiff resistance during the advance, it was reported that enemy machine guns and trench mortars were the chief resistance encountered during the attack.
 The enemy artillery was basically silent.
-When the Bn Companies cleared through the Hun trenches, the evidence of how effective the Allied artillery barrage had been was evident as only the outlines of many of the trenches remained.
+When the Bn Companies cleared through the Hun trenches, the evidence of the effectiveness of the Allied artillery barrage was evident as only the outlines of many of the trenches remained.
 Bn casualties up to this point were: 10 Officers and 205 other ranks killed, wounded, or missing.
 At this point, the 6th Cdn Inf Brigade passed through the Red Objective on its way to the Final Objective at Zero Plus two hours.
 The success of this attack was attributed to the practice that the Brigade had gone through.
 The balance of the day was spent by the 21st Battalion reorganizing and consolidating.
 During the day of the 10th, orders were received for the Bn to relieve the 2nd Battalion King’s Own Scottish Borderers, (KOSBs) on its left.
 The relief was carried out without a hitch and no casualties.
 The Battalion was in position by 11:00 PM.
 At 4:00 PM on the 11th Major T.F.
 Elmitt took over Command of the Battalion.
 With strong winds, snow and being very cold the 12th was very unpleasant.
 A number of discussions took place, among Officers, of a further advance.
 At about 12:30 PM on the 13th the Battalion was instructed to send out Patrols to reconnoiter Vimy Ridge.
 The night of the 13th/14th the Battalion was relieved by the 26th Cdn Inf Bn.
 The morning of the 14th the Bn proceeded to billets in Bois Des Alleux and remained there until the 16th reorganizing and re-equipping.
 The 17th to 19th the Bn remained in support.
 During this time a large work party of 400 men were assigned to the 186th Tunneling Company.
 On the 20th the Bn relieved the 24th Cdn Inf Bn in close support of the Divisional Battle Front-Line with the 20th Cdn Inf Bn.
 Throughout the 21st and 22nd the enemy artillery barraged the Lines constantly.
 The Bn relieved the 20th Cdn Inf Bn the night of the 23rd/24th in the Front-Line.
 During the period from 24th to 26th the enemy shelling ranged from intermittent to intense, but resulted in few casualties.
 The 4th Cdn Inf Bn was on the 21st Battalion’s right and the PPCLI was on its left.
-The Battalion was supported by the 5th Division Artillery.
+The 5th Division Artillery supported the Battalion.
 The Battalion was relieved by the 25th Cdn Inf Bn the night of the 26th/27th.
 Following the relief the Bn marched to a Brigade Camp North West of the Village of Aux Rietz Corners.
 The 27th was spent in rest after its hard tour in the Line.
 The 28th was spent cleaning up, reorganizing, and issuing what necessaries that could be issued from stores.
 On the 29th a Church Service was held in the morning, and the Battalion marched to bathes at Chateau de Acq in the afternoon.
 On the 30th the Battalion supplied fatigue parties to Aux Rietz Corners.

 May 1917 – On the 1st the 21st Cdn Inf Bn was inspected by Brigadier General R. Rennie – Officer Commanding the 4th Cdn Inf Brigade, 2nd Cdn Div.
 He was satisfied with what he saw.
 The Battalion proceeded to the support area of the Divisional battle Front at Berliner Haus.
 The 3rd to 5th they remained in this area enjoying the beautiful weather.
 The Bn relieved the 22nd French Cdn Inf Bn (Van Doos) in the Observation Line at Thelus cave.